 Click the Run this program step button to generate samples.

-Every program execution step can be run separately.
-An execution step is marked by the run icon at the top of the step.
-Running an individual step is helpful especially if the program contains multiple steps and you want to see the intermediate results from a particular step.
-By doing so, you can make adjustments as needed before running the next program step or the whole program.
+You can run every program execution step separately.
+An execution step includes the run button next to the name the step.
+Running an individual step is especially helpful if the program contains multiple steps and you want to see the intermediate results from a particular step.
+By doing so, you can make adjustments as needed before running the next step or the whole program.
 To run the whole program, click the Run button on the Home tab.